Tennessee

 Security Safeguards

-Controllers must establish, implement, and maintain reasonable administrative, technical, and physical data security practices.
-These practices must be appropriate to the volume and nature of the personal information at issue.
+Controllers must establish, implement, and maintain reasonable administrative, technical, and physical data security practices appropriate to the volume and nature of the personal information at issue.

 Data Protection Assessments

-Controllers must conduct and document data protection assessments before engaging in certain high-risk processing activities.
-These activities include processing data for targeted advertising, selling personal information, profiling that presents a reasonably foreseeable risk of harm, processing sensitive data, and any other processing that presents a heightened risk of harm to consumers.
+Controllers must conduct and document data protection assessments before engaging in high-risk processing activities, including: targeted advertising; selling personal information; profiling that presents a reasonably foreseeable risk of harm; processing sensitive data; and any other processing presenting a heightened risk to consumers.

 The assessment requirement applied to processing activities created or generated on or after July 1, 2024.
-Assessments conducted under other state privacy laws with reasonably comparable scope and effect satisfy this requirement.
+Assessments conducted under other state privacy laws with reasonably comparable scope satisfy this requirement.

 Processor Contracts

-When a controller engages a processor to handle personal information, TIPA requires a binding written contract.
-The contract must specify the nature and purpose of processing, the type of data subject to processing, the duration of processing, and the rights and obligations of both parties.
+When a controller engages a processor, TIPA requires a binding written contract specifying the nature, purpose, type of data, duration, and the rights and obligations of both parties.
 Processors must maintain confidentiality, delete or return data upon request, make data available for controller assessments, and engage subprocessors only under equivalent written obligations.

 Sensitive Data Protections